-During his next tours scheduled in France during the year 2022, Laurent Jost will perform as a soloist in prestigious monuments and cathedrals in Aix-en-Provence, Nîmes, Chambéry, Annecy, Le Puy en Velay, Marseille, Nancy , Dijon, Besançon, Strasbourg, Grenoble, Menton, Lyon as well as in many other cities...
+During his scheduled tours in France, Laurent Jost performed as a soloist in prestigious monuments and cathedrals in Aix-en-Provence, Nîmes, Chambéry, Annecy, Le Puy en Velay, Marseille, Nancy, Dijon, Besançon, Strasbourg , Grenoble, Menton, Lyon as well as in many other cities...

 In 2022 and 2023, Laurent Jost will be the international guest soloist of the "Violins of Prague" orchestra and he will perform as a soloist in France and abroad through more than 80 concerts.

-Laurent Jost is also cellist with the Journalist and Writer Patrick Poivre d'Arvor during performances combining Music and Literature.
+Laurent Jost was also Cellist with the Journalist and Writer Patrick Poivre d'Arvor during performances combining Music and Literature.

-In Tunis, Laurent Jost is the Musical Director of the Hasdrubal International Foundation, a foundation dedicated to the Arts, to the Sharing of Cultural Excellence as well as to the Production of internationally renowned Artists.
+In Tunis, Laurent Jost is the Musical Director of the Hasdrubal International Foundation, a Foundation dedicated to the Arts, to the Sharing of Cultural Excellence as well as to the Production of Artists of international renown.

-Laurent Jost also ensures the Musical and Artistic Direction of the International Convention for the Transmission of Excellence uniting the National Superior Conservatory of Music and Dance of Paris and the prestigious Hasdrubal Foundation, International Convention for which the French Embassy and the French Institute of Tunisia are official partners.
+Laurent Jost is also responsible for the Musical and Artistic Direction of the International Conventions for the Transmission of Excellence uniting the National Superior Conservatory of Music and Dance in Paris, the Austrian University of Music and Performing Arts in Vienna (mdw) and the prestigious Fondation Hasdrubal, International Conventions for which the French Embassy, the French Institute of Tunisia and the Austrian Embassy are official partners.